-The first stage of the Enterprising Libraries programme will see the British Library, in partnership with the UK Intellectual Property Office (IPO), DCLG and the Arts Council, working with six core city libraries in Birmingham, Leeds, Manchester, Sheffield, Liverpool and Newcastle, to establish a co-branded network of Business & IP Centres which will support the Government’s innovation-driven growth agenda.
+The first stage of the Enterprising Libraries programme saw the British Library, in partnership with the UK Intellectual Property Office (IPO), Department for Communities and Local Government (DCLG) and the Arts Council, working with six core city libraries in Birmingham, Leeds, Manchester, Sheffield, Liverpool and Newcastle.
+The have established a co-branded network of Business and Intellectual Property (IP) Centres that will support the government's innovation-driven growth agenda.
 By developing these centres, the resources will be more widely available throughout the country.